 - Concorde Old Bucharest Hotel offers an elegant option for accommodation at the ground zero of Bucharest entertainment, the Old Town.
 Situated on the french street just next door to the best ice cream place in the city – Cremeria Emilia – this boutique venue will charm you with its vintage looks and elegance.
 Located in a beautifully renovated early 19th-century house, it bridges the gap between the past and the present.
 The staff is friendly and helpful and if you decide to stay here the only thing you will have to worry about is wanting to stay out til very small hours of the night since all the entertainment is just meters away.

-- Hotel Cismigiu was first established in 1912 on the premises at what used to be at the time immense urban gardens and was initially called Palace Hotel.
-Neoclassical and Art Nouveau elements were decorating the hotel, much of which was restored just 5 years ago, when the establishment was renovated, consolidated and release into function.
+- Hotel Cismigiu was first established in 1912 on the premises of what used to be at the time an immense urban garden and was initially called the Palace Hotel.
+Neoclassical and Art Nouveau elements were decorating the place, much of which was restored just 5 years ago, when the establishment was renovated, consolidated and release into function.
 It sits just on the edge of Cismigiu park, bringing the elegance of the turn of the century to an area now dominated by hipster coffee shops with an industrial minimal feel.

 How do you like your coffee?

-No matter what your answer to the above question is, for sure you will the best answer to it on your trip to this eastern European city.
+No matter what your answer to this question is, for sure you will find an answer on your trip to this eastern European city.
 The coffee culture has just exploded in Bucharest.
 Once known as Little Istanbul due to the proximity to the ottoman empire, much of the Romanian food has Turkish influences.
 Not the coffee though, at least not anymore.
 Although there are places where you can still find Turkish coffee, most modern coffee shops have espresso machines worth the money you could pay for a luxury car.
-Literally, there are countless options for you to get your coffee fix in the city, but I am going to mention here my favorite three which are all within walking distance from each other in the downtown:
+Literally, there are countless options for you to get your coffee fix in the city, but I am going to mention here my top favorite which are all within walking distance from each other in the downtown:

 - Origo Coffee – the first shop that had its own roastery.
 Hosted in a small space in a pedestrian street, it’s always packed with people.
 It is possibly the only place in Bucharest where people are ok to stand in line, something which after the fall of communism became rather eradicated.
-The tables outside are lovely, on a sunny day you can have coffee accompanied by on the house water and banana bread and have your restful moment on Lipscani street
+The tables outside are lovely, on a sunny day you can have coffee accompanied by on the house water, banana bread and have your restful moment on Lipscani street.

 - Artichoke – sits in a very pretty gallery, next to a store that sells baby clothes, across from a 300 years old orthodox church and also next door to a Romanian book store.
-The interior is decorated with posters made out of photos of standard socialist neighborhoods in Bucharest.
+The interior is decorated with posters made out of photos of standard socialist neighborhoods in Bucharest, which you can also buy in case you want a memory of Romania as it was.
 Outside, there are tables on which you can while away the time for as long as you please, ordering one flat white after another, because for sure you will absolutely fall in love with the taste and the subtle energy you get from it.

 Bucharest is a place full of contrasts.
 In order to love it, you will have to dig deep in your heart and let go just a bit, to the artist inside.
 It breathes a bohemian air that reminds of a unique mix of East and West.
 You will find beautifully renovated architecture next to decaying yet promising buildings that make you wonder what could have happened to them or why it isn’t anyway taking any action to fix them.
 Bucharest also looks a bit like Berlin, where street art and hipster happenings speak of a country once closed in itself, that has been opening up more and moreover the past thirty years since it became a democracy.
 It is a lively, vibrant place that seems to never sleep, where you will find endless recreational options no matter who you are and where you come from.
 And sometimes, it may leave you with a lot of questions on your mind, which you will probably want to answer by coming back, again and again.